Lekhak123/discord.py-chatbot/README.md

 # discord.py-chatbot
 A easy to use discord chatbot that works with discord.py

-> Install the follwing python modules:
+> Install the following python modules:
 * discord
 * transformers